Skip to content

 5. If you’re already locked out, the same in-app check applies once you regain access through the recovery flow described later.

-In our honeypot inbox, we found that every lookalike email pointed to fake domains like instagram-security.help and meta-id-verify.com, and none mirrored the in-app alert.
+Lookalike phishing emails typically point to fake domains like instagram-security.help and meta-id-verify.com, and none mirror the genuine in-app alert.
 That match between the email and the in-app banner is your reliable signal, and it’s the one piece of advice the FTC’s consumer guide to recovering hacked social accounts repeats most often.

 If your phone number is exposed in old leaks, attackers may also try reverse-lookup tools that find social profiles by phone number before the credential-stuffing run, which is part of why VPN-rotation alerts and number-based alerts often arrive together.